aquamoth/automatopia/readme.md

 This code was originally developed for James Shore's [Let's Code: Test-Driven JavaScript](http://www.letscodejavascript.com) screencast.
 See Lessons Learned #16, [JavaScript Workflow 2015](http://www.letscodejavascript.com/v3/episodes/lessons_learned/16), for a detailed description of the front-end and continuous integration workflow.

-You may wonder why this repository includes dependencies (in `node_modules`) and IDE settings (in `.idea`).
+You may wonder why this repository includes dependencies (in `node_modules`) and WebStorm IDE settings (in `.idea`).
 The reasoning is explained in my essay, "[The Reliable Build](http://www.letscodejavascript.com/v3/blog/2014/12/the_reliable_build)."
 If you prefer not to include these sorts of things in your repo, it's fine to remove them.

+**Fork info**: This fork also includes IDE settings for Visual Studio Community 2015 (in `.vs`).
+This folder can also safely be deleted.

 __Change History:__

+* *22 Jan 2017:* **Fork**: Switched from CommonJS to RequireJS.
 * *21 Sep 2016:* Latest npm dependencies; Node LTS v4.5.0
 * *13 Jun 2016:* Latest npm dependencies; Node LTS v4.4.5
 * *22 Jan 2015:* Front-end modules; `watch` script; improved documentation; `jake run`; latest npm dependencies; integration commit messages; general script improvements